SteffenHaeussler/sim_agent/README.md

     "What is the average order value?",

 ```
-make run Q="How many customers do we have?"
-AGENT=sql
+make run Q="How many customers do we have?" tool=sql
 ```